chanzuckerberg/single-cell-curation/docs/curation-review-tut.md

 <br/>

-In case you have uploaded the wrong dataset or want to submit an updated dataset within a collection, you can delete a dataset associated with a collection (without deleting the collection itself).
+In case you have uploaded the wrong dataset or want to submit an updated dataset within a private collection, you can delete a dataset associated with a private collection (without deleting the private collection itself).

 ### Dataset actions